Oblivious-Oblivious/Emeralds/README.md

 * Add option for debug and release compilation
 * Add Makefile variables on a crystal option parser
 * Add options for operating system specific compilation
+* Create a dependency tree, remove duplicate entries and then install
 * Refactor the initialization method using functionality that writes strings to variable files

 ## Contributing